ahmedmahmoud321/WSO2MI/README.md

 ```

 **Arguments**
+> It will take the arguments from json to pass it as argument to xml

 `expression` is the path of the value in the json payload
 `evaluator` is the type of the value in the json payload